2023 Siam Paragon shooting: Events

 According to Matichon, the suspect had arrived at Siam BTS station at 3:35 p.m.
 (UTC+7).
 He entered the mall and went into a toilet at G Floor at 3:42 p.m.

 The shooting took place at approximately 4:10 p.m. local time.
 Police also said the suspect had modified a blank gun to fire live rounds.
 Police and mall security began evacuating employees and customers at around 4:45 p.m., while other occupants went into hiding across the mall.

-According to Matichon, a social media post by an unnamed user who was in Siam Paragon at the time claimed she had aided two Chinese twin children whose "mother was shot and were unable to reach out to her" and only later be confirmed by the police that "their mother was dead."
+According to the niece of one of the killed women, her aunt and two other women were shot outside the female bathroom while the niece and her aunt's three daughters hid in the toilet cubicles.
+According to Matichon, a social media post by a Thai woman who was in Siam Paragon at the time claimed she had aided one of the daughters and sheltered her in a nearby store afterwards.

 Police caught up with a 14-year-old suspect at the third floor of the Siam Kempinski Hotel, located at the rear of the mall.

 The suspect, who reportedly surrendered as he had run out of bullets, was then arrested by the police at 5:10 p.m.
 Images of the arrest showed the suspect to be a long-haired teenage boy wearing glasses, a dark shirt, khaki cargo pants, and a baseball cap with an American flag on it.
 The suspect did not resist arrest and reportedly used a handgun and had ammunition on him at the time of his arrest.

 The assailant fired 40 or more rounds off during his attack, 11 of which struck people, and there was property damage throughout the mall.

 Victims

-The two women killed in the shooting were named as 34-year old Zhao Jinnan, a Chinese tourist, and 31-year old Moe Myint, a Burmese employee of a mall toy store who was killed by a bullet that struck her heart and lung.
+The two women killed in the shooting were named as 34-year-old Zhao Jinnan, a Chinese tourist, and 31-year-old Moe Myint, a Burmese employee of a mall toy store who was killed by a bullet that struck her heart and lung.
 Five injuries were reported, including another Chinese tourist, a Lao national and three Thais.
 Among the five injured, 30-year old Penpiwan Mitthampitak, who was shot twice in the head and twice in the torso, became the third fatality from the incident, succumbing to her wounds 10 days after the shooting.

 Because 6 out of the 7 people who were shot were women, some suspect that the attacker was targeting women.